ironmanfpv/Algebraic-Equation-GPT4/README.md

 In version 1, users could input equation via camera, photo file, text input via keyboard or (iOS) stylus.<br> In version 3.5, Speech to Text capabilities is added as the 5th option of query input.<br>
 In this version, text equation detection from image is improved via OCR.
-Only 1 API key required.<br> Algebraic Equation GPT4 understand equations said in natural English language.<br>
+Only 1 API key is required.<br> Algebraic Equation GPT4 understand equations said in natural English language.<br>
 Say the equation as you would read it out and Algebraic Equation GPT4 will transcribe.<br>